 Sending and receiving emails is a fact of life in sales.
 If you are working in an inside sales position, you may end up spending half your time writing and responding to emails instead of making and receiving phone calls.

-Before emails, some inside sales departments were almost like the boiler rooms depicted in movies where sales people would pound the phones daily, making call after call.
+Before emails, some inside sales departments were almost like the boiler rooms depicted in movies where salespeople would pound the phones daily, making call after call.
 In most cases, those days are now gone.
-Many clients and prospects may prefer corresponding with you by email because it saves them time, or they just don’t like talking to sales people.
+Many clients and prospects may prefer corresponding with you by email because it saves them time, or they just don’t like talking to salespeople.

 You have to trust your gut when considering whether to contact your clients by email or phone.
 If you find that your client prefers being contacted by email, then go with that route.
 If he would rather talk to you over the phone, then make the call.
-But do what your client prefers doing, and in most cases you will be on this best side.
+But do what your client prefers doing, and in most cases, you will be on this best side.

-In he next couple of posts, I’m going to show you some YouTube videos on tips on how to write emails.
+In the next couple of posts, I’m going to show you some YouTube videos on tips on how to write emails.
 In my last post on the topic, I will offer you my suggestions.